jku-vds-lab/jku-vds-lab.github.io/templates/paper-template.md

 ####

-# set this url, if your paper is on another server; defaults to data.caleydo.org
+# set this url, if your paper is on another server; defaults to data.jku-vds-lab.at
 paper_content_url:
 # uncomment the "hide" property, if you do not want the publication to be displayed on the website (usually you don't need this)
 # hide: True